-Coastal Eco-Group is pleased to provide the Town of Palm Beach with the following proposal for the 2019 Environmental Monitoring Program based on the requirements of the Florida Department of Environmental Protection (FDEP) Beach Management Agreement (BMA).
-This proposal is being submitted to the Town on a Time and Materials - Not to Exceed basis for the services as described herein.
+Coastal Eco-Group is pleased to provide the Town of Palm Beach with the following proposal for the 2020 hardbottom field surveys required for the Florida Department of Environmental Protection (FDEP) Beach Management Agreement (BMA).
+This proposal is being submitted to the Town on a Time and Materials - Not to Exceed basis for the services as described herein using our approved 2019 rates.
 The scope and cost estimate contained herein have been collaboratively developed by professionals from the Coastal Eco-Group team.
-Teaming partners include Tetra Tech, Inc. and Nova Southeastern University.
+Teaming partners include Tetra Tech, Inc., and Nova Southeastern University.
 Ms. Cheryl Miller will serve as Project Manager and Principal Scientist for this effort.